dbpedia/dbpedia-links/README.md

 1. create your own GitHub account
 2. fork this repo https://github.com/dbpedia/dbpedia-links into yur github space
+3. make you edits:

-Option a) add links to a previous unlinked data set
+    - Option a) add links to a previous unlinked data set
         1. create a folder with the dataset domain e.g. datasets/transparency.270a.info
         2. add your .nt file
         3. create and adjust the metadata.ttl file

-Option b) modify an existing data set
+    - Option b) modify an existing data set
         1. modify an existing .nt file or create a separate .nt file
         2. modify metadata.ttl

-Finalize your edits by sending a "pull request" via GitHub
+4. Finalize your edits by sending a "pull request" via GitHub

 Conventions / Rules
 ===================